 (To the Biographers International Group on Facebook) I’ve just joined this group at the suggestion of one of my colleagues in the Women Writing Women’s Lives seminar, and I have a question for you.
 I am looking for biographies that address the question of male potency, both from the point of view of the man/men and of his or their partners.
 I ask because it can dramatically affect real-life relationships – in terms of male identity and sexual satisfaction – but is generally glossed over in books.
 I have found only a couple biographers, or memoirists, who talk about impotence (early and late); both were men.

 I am writing a book about women’s attraction to powerful men, using the biographies of Sophia Mumford (married to Lewis Mumford) and Valerie Eliot (married to T. S. Eliot) as the throughline.
 When I read about extramarital affairs and late-life marriages, like T. S. Eliot’s second, I wonder about the sex.
 TSE and his second wife were defensive on the subject of his sexual potency, and male potency comes up all the time in popular fiction written by men.
 It is important and shouldn’t be off limits, and I am hoping some of you will steer me to writers who have found ways to consider it.
 Of course anything about women’s experience would also be welcome, but it’s getting hard, staying hard, and women’s obligation to keep a man hard, that I’m asking about.
 My favorite line comes from Mary Gabriel’s Ninth Street Women, about a man’s young lover: “she puts the lead in my pencil.”

-* A few of authors who write freely about sexuality and about male potency: Lee Child, Barry Eisler, and Don Winslow.
+* A few of authors who write freely about male potency: Lee Child, Barry Eisler, and Don Winslow.